lsst-sqre/safir/docs/user-guide/database/schema.rst

 These instructions assume that you have already defined your schema with SQLAlchemy's ORM model.
 If you have not already done that, do that first.
-For UWS applications that only have the UWS database, the declarative base of the schema is `safir.uws.UWSSchemaBase`.

 Set up Alembic
 ==============